KristofferTroncoso/rheastagram/src/kanban.md

     * on top of that i would also have to modify and maybe rebuild the file upload component to allow video files.
 Since im using the PhotoPicker from aws-amplify, it may be a bigger component rebuild than i thought.
+* add a pic rotation program component? its an exif issue.
+    * thing is the problem is on the phone camera itself. even facebook mobile website has the same issue.
+Looks like they solve it by just using a native app.
+* test and experiment graphql client. is the API module from aws-amplify needed?
+    * can we do vanilla fetch or apollo?
+    * Ok so it might be harder than i thought (with native fetch)..
+Like there's authentication and other headers that will have to be sent out with the request.
+Maybe ill try urql?
+    * ya its complicated. the API function from aws-amplify is not bad. the graphqloperation is super confusing tho. it actually does nothing. it's just an object {query: query, variables: variables}
+    * it would be nice to use apollo or urql sometime but for now, it's low priority